School starts in August in many school districts across the country, and that’s just plain wrong.

 In contrast to Fall clothing, school supplies can be purchased in the summer.
 Plus, right after Easter, stores start stocking the shelves and the Type A moms can smell the scented erasers from a mile away.
 They’re scouring the stores for spiral notebooks, and counting out pocket-folders to last through the year.
 They’re sifting through the Crayolas to make sure their kids don’t end up with two Periwinkles.
 If school started just a little later, maybe some of us laid-back moms (i.e. procrastinators, as I’d hate to say slackers) would have a chance of picking up something besides a cute kitten folder and white #2 pencils.

 Fourth, end of summer vacations are out-of-the-question.

 My kids start school and hotel prices plummet.
 It’s now low-season almost everywhere you’d want to go on a family trip.
-Every amusement, adventure, beach and sightseeing getaway offers deals now.
+Every amusement, adventure, beach and sightseeing getaway offers deals in August.
 And we can’t go.
 We can go, however, over Winter or Spring Break, or in June or July, when luckily prices are higher and we can more generously contribute to the economy.
 Just doin’ my job.

 Last but not least, Labor Day is null and void.

 Remember when Labor Day marked the end of summer and not just another sale at Mattresses-R-Us?
 The pools closed, the ice cream truck made its last round and school started the next day.
 We loaded up the backpacks while our moms packed away the summer whites.
 Now, Labor Day is a three day weekend complete with homework.
 End of summer as an event is gone – the last hurrah – the final friendly barbecue with friends and family all just fade away like a summer romance… even when it’s still light out at 8pm.